-Above all, the Almighty God for seeing the researcher through all obstacles that were on the way and renewing her strength just when she thought she was exhausted not forgetting the wisdom and health He has granted her during this period.
+Above all, am so grateful to the Almighty God for seeing me through all obstacles that were on the way and renewing my strength just when I thought I was exhausted not forgetting the wisdom and health He has granted me during this period.

-Thank you all
+Thank you all and God bless.